Jace Peterson

-Jace Ryan Peterson (born May 9, 1990) is an American professional baseball second baseman for the Oakland Athletics of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres, Atlanta Braves, New York Yankees, Baltimore Orioles and Milwaukee Brewers.
+Jace Ryan Peterson (born May 9, 1990) is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the San Diego Padres, Atlanta Braves, New York Yankees, Baltimore Orioles, Milwaukee Brewers, Oakland Athletics, and Arizona Diamondbacks.
+Peterson played college baseball at McNeese State University.

 Early life

 Jace Peterson was born in Lake Charles, Louisiana on May 9, 1990, as the eldest of three children to Scott and Shawn Peterson.
 He was a three-sport athlete at Hamilton Christian Academy in his hometown, playing baseball, basketball, and football.
 Upon graduation, Peterson attended McNeese State University, where he played football and baseball for the McNeese State Cowboys.
 In his three-season collegiate baseball career, Peterson set a school record for stolen bases, with 78.
-He was drafted by the Padres in the supplemental first round (58th pick overall) of the 2011 Major League Baseball Draft and signed with the team for $624,600.